Joplin tornado: Rating dispute

-In 2013, the American Society of Civil Engineers published a study disputing the tornado's initial EF5 rating, based on surveying damage on over 150 structures within a six-mile segment of the storm's path.
+In 2013, the American Society of Civil Engineers published a study disputing the tornado's initial EF5 rating, based on surveying damage on over 150 structures within a 6 mi segment of the storm's path.
 According to the report, over 83% of the damage was caused by wind speeds of 135 mph or less, the maximum wind speed of an EF2 tornado.
 An additional 13% was caused by EF3 wind speeds, and 3% was consistent with EF4 winds.
 The study found no damage consistent with wind speeds over 200 mph, the minimum threshold of an EF5 tornado.
 Researchers concluded that the inability to find EF5 damage was due to the absence of construction standards that were able to determine the necessary wind speeds.
 Bill Colbourne, a member of the engineering team that surveyed the damage, declared that "a relatively large number of buildings could have survived in Joplin if they had been built to sustain hurricane winds."

 However, the EF5 rating stood.
 The NWS office in Springfield stated that their survey teams found only a small area of EF5 structural damage, and that it could have easily been missed in the survey (at and around St. John's Medical Center).
 Bill Davis, head of Springfield's NWS office, said that the results of the study "do not surprise me at all," adding that "there was only a very small area of EF5 damage in Joplin...we knew right off the bat there was EF4 damage.
 It took us longer to identify the EF5 damage and that it would take winds of over 200 mph to do that damage."
 Additionally, the basis for the EF5 rating in Joplin was mainly contextual rather than structural, with non-conventional damage indicators such as the removal of concrete parking stops, manhole covers, reinforced concrete porches, driveways, and asphalt used to arrive at a final rating.
 The presence of wind rowed structural debris, instances of very large vehicles such as buses, vans, and semi-trucks being thrown hundreds of yards to several blocks from their points of origin, the fact that some homeowners never located their vehicles, and the overwhelming extent and totality of the destruction in Joplin were also taken into consideration.

 According to a detailed damage survey by Timothy Marshall, a majority of houses were destroyed at winds of EF2-3 strength.
 However, he identified 22 well anchored houses which were assigned EF5 ratings.